Circuit decompositions and scheduling for neutral atom devices with limited local addressability: Decomposition

-where $\texttt{Ry}_j(\theta_j)$ and $\texttt{Rz}_j(\theta_j)$ are respectively \texttt{Ry} and \texttt{Rz} gates addressing qubit $j$.
-This decomposition is visualized in Figure \ref{fig:decomposition_visualizations}(a).
-Intuitively, this decomposition uses a \texttt{GR} gate to move the $y$ axis to the $z$ axis, rotates qubits about the $z$ axis with local \texttt{Rz} gates, and then moves the $z$ axis back to the $y$ axis with another \texttt{GR} gate.
+where $\texttt{Rz}_j$ are the \texttt{Rz} gates addressing qubit $j$.
+Intuitively, this decomposition uses a \texttt{GR} gate to move the $y$ axis to the $z$ axis, rotates qubits about the $z$ axis with local \texttt{Rz} gates, and then moves the $z$ axis back to the $y$ axis with another \texttt{GR} gate, thereby implementing site-specific \texttt{Ry} rotations.
+This decomposition is visualized on the Bloch sphere in Figure \ref{fig:decomposition_visualizations_axial} and shown in circuit form in Figure \ref{fig:decomposition_circuits_axial}.